Dutchman returns Holocaust medal after family deaths in Gaza

 He said an Israeli F-16 had destroyed his great-niece's home in Gaza, killing all inside, in the recent offensive.

-The Israeli embassy has declined to comment on Mr Zanoli's action.'An insult'
+The Israeli embassy has declined to comment on Mr Zanoli's action.

 Mr Zanoli and his mother were awarded the "Righteous Among the Nations" honour by Israel in 2011 for helping to shelter a Jewish child from the Nazis in their family home from 1943-45.